 The Sunday parade is also a long-standing tradition, bringing entertainment to thousands who have attended and participated in the parade over the years.
 The route has varied somewhat, using Hubbard Avenue in some years.
 But these days, these days the route begins on University Avenue and Maple Street, traveling west to Parmenter, then heading north to the parade grounds.
 After a hiatus, parade awards were brought back in 2018.

 The Festival was run exclusively by volunteers in the beginning, and that also has not changed.
 Various community groups work together to put on the Festival, raising money for their non-profit causes.
 The original trustee groups were American Legion, Chamber of Commerce, Kiwanis, Middleton Development Corporation, Optimists, Sertoma, Veterans of Foreign Wars and the Middleton Volunteer Fire Department.
-Today, the Chamber of Commerce, Kiwanis, Optimists and the VFW continue as trustees, joined by Boy Scout Troop 140, Middleton-Cross Plains Area School District Education Foundation, Middleton Lions Club, Middleton Youth Hockey and the Rotary Club of West Towne-Middleton.
+Today, the Chamber of Commerce, Kiwanis, Optimists, VFW and VFW Ladies Auxiliary continue as trustees, joined by BSA Troops 40 and 140, Middleton-Cross Plains Area School District Education Foundation, Middleton Lions Club, Middleton Youth Hockey and the Rotary Club of West Towne-Middleton.
 Board members from these groups devote hundreds of hours to putting on the Festival each year.

 Thank you to the Middleton community for your decades of support!